 Main Ingredients

-- Oil: Just use a bit to sauté the vegetables.
+- Oil: Just enough to sauté the vegetables.
+Any neutral oil works well.

 🥢Instructions